liamllh/chordal/README.md

 # chordal
-Chord chart program for generating chord shapes for guitars with any tuning and number of strings.
+Chord chart program built with tkinter for generating chord shapes for guitars with any tuning and number of strings.